Veterinary Receptionist Full Job Description

 Veterinary receptionists work primarily in veterinary clinics, while medical office managers can work in any type of healthcare facility.
 Graduating with both skills gives you the option to work with animals or people.
 It also provides unlimited market flexibility, allowing you tap into a wide range of employment opportunities, wherever you live.
 You’ll be well positioned to move into management too as you gain priceless experience.
 Your real-world veterinary receptionist skills are also a great first step towards becoming a veterinarian.
 Or for pursuing any lifelong passion to work with animals—doing rescue or volunteer work (and achieving your pet sainthood).

 Salaries vary by employer, location, and experience.
-But the U.S. Department of Labor estimates the median annual wage for a veterinary receptionist is $35,760.
-Half of veterinary receptionists in the U.S. earn more than that and half earn less.
-In addition to steady pay, you may also qualify for invaluable healthcare and employee benefits.
+But experts estimate the average annual wage for a veterinary receptionist is between $21,170 and $30,460.* In addition to steady pay, you may also qualify for invaluable healthcare and employee benefits.

 Veterinary clinic receptionist is a great career choice.
 And it’s getting even better because it’s related to two of our nation’s fastest growing industries.

-- Veterinary receptionists are in demand, because people are pet crazy!
-U.S. pet owners spent nearly $70 billion on their furry friends in the last year—rapidly increasing demand for well-trained professionals.
-It’s estimated employment opportunities will grow 19% by 2028.* That’s 17,600 new jobs you can take your pick from in the coming years.
+Veterinary receptionists are in demand, because people are pet crazy!
+Pet owners in the U.S. spent nearly $100 billion on their pets in 2019 with an expected 4% increase in 2020, ensuring ongoing need for well-trained veterinary assistants.
+It’s estimated employment opportunities will grow 22% in 10 years.*